 Then, follow the same procedure as for the ‘Advanced Printer setup’, i.e. enter Bluetooth in the search box, click Settings and then click ‘Turn wireless communication on or off’.
 Immediately after that, under Wireless devices, click the Bluetooth control to turn it on.

 Before you try to connect to a network device, such as a printer or another PC, make sure these devices are turned on.
 This is one of the most common mistakes we all do at times.
 So, be sure network devices are turned on.

 If the device connected to the network is a printer, try using ‘Advanced printer setup’.
 For this, enter the keyword ‘Advanced Printer setup’ in the search box of ‘Search charms-bar’.
-Then, choose ‘Settings’ instead of apps and from the left hand-corner and select the option – Advanced Printer setup.
-Next, select a printer that you want listed or simply enter the name of the printer name or choose one of the other options.
+Then, choose ‘Settings’ instead of apps and from the left-hand corner and select the option – Advanced Printer setup.
+Next, select a printer that you want to be listed or simply enter the name of the printer name or choose one of the other options.
 Click Next and follow the instructions.

 You could also try the built-in Hardware and Devices troubleshooter and see if it helps.